Could you use your online networks to help us to recruit new potential donors?

 Educating people about joining the stem cell register is really effective – and social media is a great way to reach as wide an audience as possible.

-Social channels like Facebook, Twitter, and Instagram are designed for people to use without having to be experts in technology or design.
+Social channels like Instagram, Twitter and Facebook are designed for people to use without having to be experts in technology or design.
 They’re an effective, easy way to get your message out there.

 Young men make up only 15% of our register, but they’re far more likely to be chosen to donate by transplant centres and provide more than half of all donations.

-There aren’t nearly enough people from black, Asian and minority ethnic (BAME) backgrounds on the stem cell donor registers worldwide.
+There aren’t nearly enough people from minority ethnic backgrounds on the stem cell donor registers worldwide.

-We urgently need more people from these backgrounds to sign up – because there are fewer people from BAME backgrounds in the UK, they are at an immediate disadvantage when it comes to finding a matching donor.
-Take a look at page 14 of the guide for some template posts and tweets.
+We urgently need more people from these backgrounds to sign up – because there are fewer people from minority ethnic backgrounds in the UK, they are at an immediate disadvantage when it comes to finding a matching donor.

 We have further information about our lifesaving work on our Frequently Asked Questions page.